naveen-nl/Battleship/README.md

 1. Make sure you have Java 11 or later installed on your system.
 2. Clone the repository to your local machine.
 3. Navigate to the project directory.
-4. Build the application using the following command: mvnw clean install
+4. Build the application using the following command  : mvnw clean install
-5. Run the application using the following command: mvnw spring-boot:run
+5. Run the application using the following command    : mvnw spring-boot:run
 6. The application will be accessible at [http://localhost:8080](http://localhost:8080).
-7. Run the following command to execute unit tests mvnw test
+7. Run the following command to execute unit tests    : mvnw test
-8. Run the following command to generate JaCoCo report mvnw jacoco:report
+8. Run the following command to generate JaCoCo report : mvnw jacoco:report